bongiozzo/musica_mustdie/output/band_sickofitall.md

 # Sick of It All

-Дискография
-"Blood, Sweat & No Tears" 1989, Hardcore
-"We Stand Alone (EP)" 1991, Hardcore
-"Just Look Around" 1992, Hardcore
-"Scratch The Surface" 1994, Hardcore
-"Live In A World Full Of Hate (Live)" 1995, Hardcore "Spreading The Hardcore Reality" 1995, Hardcore
-"Built To Last" 1997, Hardcore
-"Call To Arms" 1999, Hardcore
-"Yours Truly" 2000, Hardcore
-"Live In A Dive" 2002, Hardcore
-"Life On The Ropes" 2003, Hardcore
-"Outtakes For The Outcast" 2004, Hardcore
-"Death To Tyrants" 2006, Hardcore
-"Based On A True Story" 2010, Hardcore
-"Nonstop" 2011, Hardcore
-"Last Act Of Defiance" 2014, Hardcore
+## Дискография

+### "Blood, Sweat & No Tears" 1989, Hardcore

+### "We Stand Alone (EP)" 1991, Hardcore

+### "Just Look Around" 1992, Hardcore

+1. We Want The Truth
+2. Locomotive
+3. The Pain Strikes
+4. Shut Me Out
+5. What's Going On
+6. Never Measure Up
+7. Just Look Around
+8. Violent Generation
+9. The Shield
+10.Now It's Gone
+11.We Stand Alone
+12.Indust

+ Lou Koller - Vocals
+ Pete Koller - Guitars
+ Rich  - Bass
+ Armond Majidi - Drums

+All Songs Written By SICK OF IT ALL
+Produced By SICK OF IT ALL
+Engineered & Mixed By Tom Soares
+Recorded & Mixed At Normandy Sound, Warren, RI

+(P)(C) 1992 REALTIVITY Records

+### "Scratch The Surface" 1994, Hardcore

+1. No Cure
+2. Insurrection
+3. Consume
+4. Who Set The Rules
+5. Goatless
+6. Step Down
+7. Maladjusted
+8. Scratch The Surface
+9. Free Spirit
+10. Force My Hand
+11. Desperate Fool
+12. Return To Reality
+13. Farm Team
+14. Cease Fire

+ Lou Koller - Vocals
+ Pete Koller - Guitars
+ Craig Setari - Bass
+ Arman Majidi - Drums

+All Songs Written By SICK OF IT ALL
+Produced By SICK OF IT ALL
+Engineered By Tom Soares
+Recorded & Mixed At Normandy Sound

+(p)&(c) 1994 ATLANTIC Recording

+### "Live In A World Full Of Hate (Live)" 1995, Hardcore

+### "Spreading The Hardcore Reality" 1995, Hardcore

+### "Built To Last" 1997, Hardcore

+### "Call To Arms" 1999, Hardcore

+### "Yours Truly" 2000, Hardcore

+### "Live In A Dive" 2002, Hardcore

+### "Life On The Ropes" 2003, Hardcore

+### "Outtakes For The Outcast" 2004, Hardcore

+### "Death To Tyrants" 2006, Hardcore

+### "Based On A True Story" 2010, Hardcore

+### "Nonstop" 2011, Hardcore

+01. Clobberin' Time (feat.
+KRS One)
+02. Injustice System!
+03. Sanctuary
+04. Scratch The Surface
+05. Us Vs. Them
+06. The Deal
+07. Just Look Around
+08. Ratpack
+09. World Full Of Hate
+10. Pushed Too Far
+11. GI Joe Headstomp
+12. Never Measure Up
+13. Chip Away
+14. Busted
+15. Locomotive
+16. My Life
+17. Friends Like You
+18. Relentless
+19. No Labels
+20. Built To Last
+21. Clobberin' Time (feat.
+KRS One)

+### "Last Act Of Defiance" 2014, Hardcore

 ## Отношения с другими группами